notts1215/data_pipeline/README.md

 3. two scripts for data storage & calculation (step3_load_ods.py + step3_load_dwd.py).
 <br>3.1 I upload the screenshot of ODS&DWD table together with the CSV/XLSX file (ods_table.csv + dwd_table.xlsx).
 4. one script for visualization (step4_visualization.py)
-<br>4.1 Note that I also uploaded the screenshot of charts generated from 'dwd_table.xlsx' via Microsoft Excel.
-<br>4.2 As mentioned in 1.4, I screenshot a recently finished project on fineBI (with some info blurred), so that you can have a general picture of how it visualizes.
+<br>4.1 As mentioned in 1.4, I screenshot a recently finished project on fineBI (with some info blurred), so that you can have a general picture of how it visualizes.
 5. one script for scheduling (step5_schedule.py)
 6. a PDF contains screenshots mentioned above.